 - Aeration: A non-anaerobic environment that allows internal air circulation and oxygenation is generally recommended.

-- Moisture: Compost enhancing flora and fauna thrive in a moist but not waterlogged environment, this can mean protecting compost from rain or watering it dry weather.
+- Moisture: Compost enhancing flora and fauna thrive in a moist but not waterlogged environment.
+This can necessitate protecting compost from rain or watering it dry weather.

 - Temperature: Composting may happen between 1 and 99 degrees Celsius but compost thrives around 30 degrees.